webda2l/symfony-docs/security/csrf.rst

                 'csrf_field_name' => '_token',
                 // an arbitrary string used to generate the value of the token
-                // using a different string for each form improves its security 'csrf_token_id'   => 'task_item',
+                // using a different string for each form improves its security
+                // when using stateful tokens (which is the default) 'csrf_token_id'   => 'task_item',
             ]);
         }